 |Motion of a charged particle in magnetic field|

 The following are the applications of Lorentz force:

 - Cyclotrons and other particle accelerators use Lorentz force.

 - A bubble chamber uses Lorentz force to produce the graph for getting the trajectories of charged particles.

-- Cathode ray tube televisions use the concept of Lorentz force to deviate the electrons in a straight line so land on specific spots on the screen.
+- Cathode ray tube televisions use the concept of Lorentz force to deviate the electrons in a straight line so they land on specific spots on the screen.

 Frequently Asked Questions – FAQs

-What is Lorentz force?
+What is the Lorentz force?

-The force experienced on a charged particle due to electric and magnetic fields is known as Lorentz force.
+The force experienced on a charged particle due to electric and magnetic fields is known as the Lorentz force.